 14. Aliases & List Trivia

-• The following code should be simple to understand at this stage
+• The following code should look familiar at this stage

 1a = 5